 Because of the cold and wet European climate, the German Shepherd had to be very hardy to handle long days in often brutal conditions.
 The German Shepherd was eventually recognized by the American Kennel Club (AKC) in 1908.
 At that time, it became popular with military, police, and service work.

+Another native of Europe, the Pitbull hails from England, Ireland, and Scotland.
+Early Bulldogs and Terriers were crossed to create an athletic, bold dog primarily used for hunting.
 Specifically, these early “Pitties” were used for bull baiting, until it was banned in 1835.
 This is a practice where the dog would grasp a bull, bear, or other large animal around the head.
-Their powerful jaws were developed to grip, as opposed to dart.

-Once Pitbulls made their way to the United States, they were commonly used by farmers and ranchers to round up livestock, to hunt, and as pets.
 Today, Pitbulls are still very agile dogs that make excellent contestants in agility, weight pulling, and tracking tests.

 What Do German Shepherd Pitbull Mixes Look Like?